 5. Install 3″ x 1″ vertical siding battens over siding board gaps.

-6. Install 4″ x 1″ corner trim
+6. Install 4″ x 1″ corner trim (optional).

-7. Apply field coat of finish
+7. Apply field coat of finish.

 For traditional board and batten siding, boards are installed first.
 These boards are spaced to allow for natural expansion and contraction of the siding material.
 The correct amount of spacing depends on the material you are using, but, in general, should be great enough to allow for board movement yet narrow enough to be sufficiently covered with installed battens.

 Using 10″ wide boards and 3″ wide battens for our siding, we used a ~ 7/8″ gap between boards.
 This just so happens to be the thickness of the 1″ material we were using, so scrap pieces of material worked well to gap the boards.